|This document describes version 6 of Unblu. If you’re using the latest major version of Unblu, go to the documentation of the latest version.|

 These are indeed loaded questions but they can only be answered by the people who design your business processes.
 That means that a deployment of Unblu must involve technical people who can realize your vision but it is the vision that must be applied and technical considerations are merely the enabler of that vision.

 Therefore, even before you consider whether our synchronization tool or the SecureFlow Manager would benefit your processes you would want your business analysts and decision makers to work through all the possible consequences of each decision and how it will define how you engage with visitors and potential leads.

 While many of the Unblu features are optional, in truth they are optional only in the sense that you can still provide a useful visitor-engagement strategy without them.
 But in reality, with every feature deployed the visitor can be brought closer, the engagement Conversations made deeper and more significant.
-Scaling features such as document sharing and video/audio across all visitor interaction will bring your expertise right into living rooms and train carriages and public parks on the PCs and phones and tablets of people hard pressed for time and perhaps more willing to engage on their own terms.
+Scaling features such as document co-browsing and video/audio across all visitor interaction will bring your expertise right into living rooms and train carriages and public parks on the PCs and phones and tablets of people hard pressed for time and perhaps more willing to engage on their own terms.